Bert Diaries: Torleif Andersson

 Torleif comes from a family depicted as "intellectual".
 Torleif likes classical music, and plays the flute and the keyboards in the Heman Hunters.
 He moves to Helsingborg at in January in Berts bekännelser, but makes a brief return a few days later.
 Bert, Åke and Erik meet him again in Helsingborg in Berts bokslut.

 Erik "Lill-Erik" Linstett

 Lill-Erik is the weak guy.
 He plays the accordion or the drums in the Heman Hunters.
 Before his arrival from Sundsvall, rumors make everybody think he is the strong "Stor-Erik" or "Erik the Great" who is able to beat up Klimpen.
 He has a fear of girls, after he showed his penis to his cousin at 5 years old and she told him it looked like a worm.
 Despite that, he had been on dates in later books.

 Rebecka Molin

 Rebecka Molin is the first girl Bert is in love with, which occurs in the mid 5th grade when the book series start.
+Her last name appears in the 1994 TV series.